 The word “scalpel” might sound a little daunting, but it’s truly a very gentle and effective process.
 In fact, it’s painless and has been compared to the same feeling you get when shaving your legs (but on your face).

-This professional exfoliation provides these benefits for your skin:
+This professional exfoliation provides extensive benefits for your skin including:

 - Reduced look of “peach fuzz”